Blog /

 What Counts as Night Driving in Idaho?

-Idaho defines night as sunset to sunrise.
-No fixed clock time.
-The sun goes down, night starts.
-The sun comes up, night ends.
+Idaho defines night as sunset to sunrise, no fixed clock time.
+When the sun goes down, night begins.

 RequirementDetails